Quick practical advice

 BCRO clinical method of fetal cell transplantation based on the German school requires that the treatment be individualized' by 'tailoring' the combination of fetal cell transplants to the pathophysiology of specific disease(s) of a specific named patient, all that on a cytological level, that no physician to-date was taught in medical school and that has always been based on the principle of organospecificity.'

 A 42 years old male physician requested a consultation.
 He suffered from genetic neurodegenerative disease that his mother and older brother died from already.
 Trying to save his life he received umbilical cord blood cell transplantation at the best hospital in India known for such treatment.
 He was assured by his treating physicians that such stem cell transplantation will help him.
 When his condition was getting worse rather than better he kept coming back to his colleagues for follow-up visits and continued to be re-assured that he will be fine.
 When the author consulted him 18 months later he was in the pre- terminal state.
 There was no way to continue to lie to him about the fact that umbilical cord blood cell transplantation could not possibly cure or alleviate his illness the way his Indian colleagues did.
-The author advised the patient/colleague that BCRO type of fetal cell transplantation would stop further progression of his illness, but that would mean just continuous life of suffering, with patient unable to swallow saliva and gasping for each breath.
-The colleague/patient did not request BCRO type of fetal cell transplantation.
+The author advised the patient/colleague that BCRO fetal cell transplantation would stop further progression of his illness, but that would mean just continuous life of suffering, with patient unable to swallow saliva and gasping for each breath.
+The colleague/patient did not request BCRO fetal cell transplantation.

 10/ Even more serious fraud warning must be issued about the adult autologous stem cell transplantation.